 I do the official taste test of all my recipes, yes, even the pumpkin recipes.

 But after that?
 I’m pretty much done.
 I can say, “yes, that is an awesome recipe for someone who likes pumpkin” or “no, that is a terrible recipe even if someone likes pumpkin”.

 And I will admit that I am ever so slowly coming around.

 My first year of blogging, I maybe had one bite.
 Last year, it was maybe 2 or 3.
 And who knows?
 Maybe this year I will make it to half a piece!
 And the hubs will only get 11.5 pieces to himself 😉

 Do you think he will make me a birthday cake in return for my generosity?
 We will have to wait and see!

-Tips and Tricks for making this No Bake Pumpkin Cheesecake:
+Tips for making the best No Bake Pumpkin Cheesecake:

-- Cream cheese is a lot easier to beat smooth when it is at room temperature — be sure to take it out a few hours before making!
-(If you don’t, no biggie, you may just have a few small lumps).
+- Cream cheese is a lot easier to beat smooth when it is at room temperature — be sure to take it out of the fridge at least a few hours before making!

 - Want to mix things up?
 Try using chocolate baking crumbs or gingersnap crumbs for the crust, or drizzling with caramel and toasted pecans.